You are viewing the Caracas chapterGlobalNew YorkAcarigua

 The program does not start from zero.

-The network is advancing with VAEA in New York, MAAA in Acarigua, Google for Nonprofits validation within the New York/Venezuela framework and submissions to UNESCO IFCD, Vilcek Foundation and TiiNA 2026.
+The network is advancing with VAEA in New York, MAAA in Acarigua, Google for Nonprofits validation within the New York/Venezuela framework and submissions to UNESCO IFCD and Vilcek Foundation.

 02 — Central node